Big Five (association football): Quality

 The Big Five are seen as the collective leagues where the best players in the world go to develop and shine, and it is accepted that the Big Five "represent the pinnacle of European football".
-However, football fans, particularly in different regions, often debate the quality of each league compared to the others.
-As of 2024, the Big Five lead the UEFA coefficient for both men's and women's domestic leagues in Europe.
+Football fans, particularly in different regions, often debate the quality of each league compared to the others.
+As of 2024, the Big Five lead the UEFA coefficient for men's domestic leagues in Europe.

 The coefficient ranks on performance of domestic teams in European competitions; football analytics website Breaking the Lines suggested that the continued dominance of the Big Five in the coefficient for men's football relies on teams from other nations – which may be as good or better than Big Five teams when fielding their best XI – thinking there is more security in aiming for domestic titles rather than European ones, and Big Five teams having the resources available to perform in both.
 The dominance of recent times is particularly evident in the most prestigious club competition in European football in the UEFA Champions League, in which only teams from the Big Five have participated in the finals since the 2004 final, where Porto has been the last club outside the Big Five competing in a final.
 In terms of national teams, they are also the only five European nations that have won the FIFA World Cup.

-Women's football has been less consistently centralised and, in Europe, has also been strong in Scandinavia; as it became more popular, the largest (men's) football markets invested more, leading to a shift towards teams from the Big Five.
-Sweden held a spot in the UEFA coefficient instead of Italy through 2022.

 In 2021, several men's teams from the Big Five leagues in England, Italy, and Spain attempted to create a European Super League, but received pushback.
 Teams from Germany and France were reportedly invited to join the project, but declined.
 Top performing football players (with high playing potential) outside the Big Five leagues, are usually signed by clubs within the Big Five leagues, as the clubs in the Big Five leagues are the most competitive in terms of performance, earn more (due to larger fan bases, higher ticket sales, television broadcast rights revenue and merchandise sales) and furthermore are able to provide attractive salaries.
-However, due to the higher salaries offered by Saudi Pro League clubs (in association with the Public Investment Fund), numerous high-profile players such as Cristiano Ronaldo, Neymar, Sadio Mané had moved away from the Big Five leagues, heading to Saudi Arabia.
+However, due to the higher salaries offered by Saudi Pro League clubs (in association with the Public Investment Fund), numerous high-profile players such as Cristiano Ronaldo, Neymar, and Sadio Mané had moved away from the Big Five leagues, heading to Saudi Arabia.